10 Must-Do’s in Atlanta for Every Type of Traveler

 Take a leisurely bike ride along the Big Creek Greenway

 The 8.5 mile long paved recreational path known as the Big Creek Greenway is Atlanta’s nicest bike path.
 This is an excellent place to enjoy a long shady run or bike ride.
 The path is flat and reasonably quiet, and thus, the perfect weekend recreational choice for fitness buffs looking to enjoy a peaceful, relatively easy workout session.

 The trail is located in the upscale suburb of Alpharetta.
 There are lots of pretty trees lining the path, and thus, this one is doable even during the miserable hot & humid “Hotlanta” summer season.
 If you are looking for a quiet place to escape the city congestion, the Big Creek Greenway is a great place to do so.

 Note: The Atlanta Beltline is a nice alternative for those who prefer to stay close to the city.
 The 22 mile path transverses numerous vibrant sections of the city.
-A current art installation will give your eyes plenty to feast on along the route.
+A recently opened art installation will give your eyes plenty to feast upon along the route.

 - The best access point is near the Alpharetta YMCA: 3655 Preston Ridge Road.

 - Need a bike rental?
 Check out the Bike Sharing program conveniently located at the Alpharetta YMCA, just a short walk from the trail access point.